Meet the Song Production Masterclass team: Lester Smith & Lauren Kosty

 I had the privilege to grow up in a city where music was taught in public schools so I played or sang since the age of 6.
 Inspiration always came from watching my teachers and peers.
 I wanted to gain their approval or get the proficiency to play the parts they were playing.
 Early on it was marching band and drumline that got my hands in shape.
 Then I started delving into percussion ensemble music like Steve Reich’s Music for Pieces of Wood or John Cage’s Livingroom Music.
 When I got to college, I spent a lot of time playing in orchestras, jazz bands, operas & musicals.
 Over the years I’ve sought opportunities to perform in groups that were “out of my comfort zone”, that way I have the motivation and targets to improve.
 I’ve performed in Arabic ensembles, afro-latin groups, even a Zimbabwean marimba band!
 There’s always someone new to learn from.

-What kind of set up will you have at the Song Production Masterclass in Studio Three?
+What kind of set up will you have for the Song Production Masterclass in Studio Three?

 I’ll bring a variety of instruments that could suit almost any situation.
 I want to have the flexibility to come up with ideas on the spot, so having a pallet of sounds to choose from will be key.
 I’ll also be sure to speak to our producer, Haydn Bendall about which instruments could lend themselves to the rhythm & colour of the tunes we record.
 I love to play groovy stuff on hand drums like djembe, congas & Cajon layered with effects on cymbals, gongs, chimes and bowed vibes.
 It’ll be an absolute privilege to do all this at Abbey Road with King’s Parade, Haydn Bendall and the stellar team that’s been assembled!

-If you are interested in learning how a song is recorded, mixed and mastered to the very highest standard in the world’s most famous studio. please visit our Song Production Masterclass course page.
+If you are interested in learning how a song is recorded, mixed and mastered to the very highest standard in the world’s most famous studio visit our Song Production Masterclass course page.